-To prepare the package you will require some information about your golf clubs to determine what size box you will have to purchase.
-Some courier companies will not accept the normal golf travel bag on its own but will accept it if it is sealed within a box.
+To prepare the package, you will require some information about your golf clubs to determine what size box you will have to purchase and the best way for how to package golf clubs for shipping.
+Some courier companies will not accept the normal golf travel bag on its own but will accept it if it is sealed within a golf club shipping box.

-With the shipping of golf clubs becoming increasingly popular any manufacturers of golf boxes have designed and manufactured specialized boxes for transporting golf clubs.
+As golf club shipping has become increasingly popular, many manufacturers of golf boxes have designed and manufactured specialized boxes for transporting golf clubs.

-The longest club in your bag would be your driver and the average length of the shaft ranges from 43 inches to 45 inches so ensure that the box is high enough to cater for the shaft and the clubhead.
+The longest club in your bag would be your driver, and the average length of the shaft ranges from 43 inches to 45 inches, so ensure that the box is high enough to cater to the shaft and the clubhead.

-Tie your clubs tightly together with some polystyrene packing chips between them to avoid scuffing and moving between the clubs.
+- Tie your clubs tightly with some polystyrene packing chips between them to avoid scuffing and moving between them.

-Add 2 inches of packaging chips or bubble wrap at the bottom of the box for extra protection.
+- Add 2 inches of packaging materials like chips or bubble wrap at the bottom of the shipping box for extra protection.

-Place the documentation on the side of the box containing all the information and destination.
-This is normally supplied by the courier services company.
+- Place the documentation on the side of the box containing all the information and destination.
+The courier services company normally supplies this.

-Close the box and seal with packaging tape in both vertical and horizontal directions taking additional care to protect the corners of the boxes.
-Should you require to cover the shipping instructions make sure that you use transparent packaging tape.
+- Close the box and seal it with packaging tape in both vertical and horizontal directions taking additional care to protect the corners of the boxes.
+If you must cover the shipping instructions, make sure you use transparent packaging tape.

 3. Collection of Golf Clubs